-In 2013 an estimated 1.6 million people were diagnosed with cancer in the United States.5 This number does not include very early-stage (Stage 0) cancers, such as ductal carcinoma in situ of the breast, nor does it include nonmelanoma skin cancers (such as basal cell carcinoma and squamous cell carcinoma).
-Cancer continues to kill more than a half million people each year, but the good news is that cancer mortality rates have declined by more than 20 percent since their peak in 1991.5 Lung cancer remains the leading cause of cancer death in the United States, accounting for 26 percent of cancer deaths in women and 28 percent of cancer deaths in men.
+In 2020 an estimated 1.9 million people were diagnosed with cancer in the United States.
+(5) This number does not include very early-stage (Stage 0) cancers, such as ductal carcinoma in situ of the breast, nor does it include non-melanoma skin cancers (such as basal cell carcinoma and squamous cell carcinoma).
+Cancer continues to kill more than a half million people each year, but the good news is that cancer mortality rates have declined by more than 20 percent since their peak in 1991.
+Lung cancer remains the leading cause of cancer death in the United States, accounting for 26 percent of cancer deaths in women and 28 percent of cancer deaths in men.

 “Initially,” explains Dr. Mesa, “they were called myeloproliferative disorders.”
 At that time it was unclear whether these conditions should actually be considered cancers.
 Eventually, however, it was determined that they were clonal (the abnormal cells could all be traced back to the same, initial abnormal cell) and could all progress to a fast-growing type of leukemia known as acute myeloid leukemia.
 In 2008 the World Health Organization changed the name to myeloproliferative neoplasms (abnormal growths), and MPNs are now considered cancers.

 A recent advance in the understanding of these cancers is the identification of gene mutations that contribute to their growth.
 “There are some relatively newly described genetic changes, such as changes in a gene known as JAK2, that are very common across these diseases,” says Dr. Mesa.
 “The mutations in JAK2, which is an on/off switch for cell growth and proliferation, are present in almost everyone who has PV and about half of those with ET and myelofibrosis.”